Survey on Factuality in Large Language Models: Knowledge, Retrieval and Domain-Specificity: Factuality Evaluation

 \paragraph{METEOR} The Metric for Evaluation of Translation with Explicit Ordering (METEOR) \citep{banerjee2005meteor} aims to address several shortcomings presented by BLEU.
 These include deficiencies in recall, the absence of higher order n-grams, an absence of explicit word-matching between the generated and reference text, and the use of geometric averaging of n-grams.
 METEOR overcomes these by introducing a comprehensive measure, calculated based on the harmonic mean of the unigram precision and recall.
 This offers potentially enhanced appraisals of factuality in the generated text.

 \paragraph{QUIP-Score}~\citep{weller2023according} is an n-gram overlap measure.
 It quantifies the degree to which a generated passage consists of exact spans found in a text corpus.
 The QUIP-Score serves to evaluate the 'grounding' ability of LLMs, specifically assessing whether model-generated answers can be directly located within the underlying text corpus.
 It is defined by comparing the precision of the character n-gram from the generated output to the pre-training corpus.
-This is formally illustrated by generation $Y$ and the text corpus $C$: